 Bako National Park is the oldest national park established in 1957 in Kuching Division, Sarawak.

-this world of steep cliffs, mangrove forests, small bays, sandy beaches, and the insect-eating pitcher is home to more than 150 species of birds, rare wildlife, and the rare Proboscis monkey and Bornean bearded pig.
+This world of cliffs, mangrove forests, small bays, sandy beaches, and the insect-eating pitcher is home to more than 150 species of birds, rare wildlife, and the rare Probosci’s monkey and Bornean bearded pig.

-Covering just 27 km, you can choose from a variety of jungle trekking trails, scenic walks, interesting hikes, at the Bako National Park.
+Covering just 27 km, you can choose from a variety of jungle trekking trails, scenic walks, exciting hikes, at the Bako National Park.

 Sarawak Cultural Village, Kuching

 One of Malaysia’s best-known and most iconic cultural attractions, Sarawak Cultural Village is a unique award-winning living museum offering an exciting and informative introduction to local cultures and lifestyles.

 Nine authentic replica buildings representing every major ethnic group in Sarawak found on this 17-acre site.